cah13/heatmap/README.md

 * A user can see data weighted by price

 ERD (https://www.dropbox.com/s/mrh8fsc1z678990/heatmap_erd.jpg)

-A link to Heatmap can be found here: ()

 A full list of user stories can be found by looking at [this Pivotal Tracker Project](https://www.pivotaltracker.com/s/projects/1052398)